 One of the first traditional Dutch foods that comes to mind is cheese (‘kaas’ in Dutch).
 There are many varieties of cheese produced in the Netherlands including such popular cheese as Edam, Maasdam and Gouda.
 Visit one of the farmers markets in the country, cheese shop or a dedicated cheese market (in Gouda, Alkmaar or Edam) to buy cheese to satisfy any taste!

-Read about the home of Gouda cheese at – Small Dutch towns you must see: Gouda.
+Read about the home of Gouda cheese at – Visit Gouda – a small Dutch town you must see.

 Stroopwafel (‘Syrup Waffle’ in English) is a traditional Dutch dessert consisting of two thin waffles with a syrup in between.
 You will find Stroopwafels in almost every souvenir shop and farmers market in the Netherlands.
 (Don’t tell anybody that I told you, but you can buy stroopwafels in any supermarket and it won’t be less tasty than the ones in souvenir shops).

 My kids are big fans of Dutch stroopwafels, so even after moving back to New Zealand we buy stroopwafels in the International section of our local supermarket 🙂

 Bitterballen is a popular Dutch snack or finger-food.
 It’s basically a deep fried ball of mixed mashed potatoes with meat, richly coated in breadcrumbs.
 At cafes they often serve bitterballen as part of a bittergarnituur – a selection of popular warm snacks.